New standard tuning: Artists who use new standard tuning

-The tuning is used by students of Guitar Craft, of which there have been three thousand.
-Guitar-Craft alumni who continue to practice NST are called "crafty guitarists" or "crafties".
-Some crafty guitarists formed The League of Crafty Guitarists (LCG), which toured with Robert Fripp and released several albums.
-The Guitar-Craft experience and the League of Crafty Guitarists trained guitarists who went on to form new bands, such as the California Guitar Trio and Trey Gunn; the California Guitar Trio and Gunn toured with Fripp as The Robert Fripp String Quintet.
-Other alumni of the League of Crafty Guitarists include members of Los Gauchos Alemanes, such as U.S. guitarist Steve Ball; Ball is associated with the Seattle Guitar Circle, along with LCG alumnus Curt Golden.
+As of 2011 there have been three-thousand graduates from Guitar Craft.
+Alumni who continue to practice new standard tuning are called "crafty guitarists" or "crafties".
+Some crafty guitarists formed the League of Crafty Guitarists, which toured with Robert Fripp and have released multiple albums.
+Guitar-Craft and the League of Crafty Guitarists have trained guitarists who went on to form new bands, such as the Trey Gunn and the California Guitar Trio; Gunn and the California Guitar Trio have toured with Fripp as the Robert Fripp String Quintet.
+Other alumni of the League of Crafty Guitarists include members of Los Gauchos Alemanes, such as U.S. guitarist Steve Ball; Ball is associated with the Seattle Guitar Circle, along with League of Craft Guitarists alumnus Curt Golden.